Our Family of Companies

 Businessman installs antivirus software.

 • Antivirus software and firewalls protect against malicious threats.
-Antivirus software prevents malware (malicious software) and viruses from penetrating your devices and threating your data.
+Antivirus software prevents malware (malicious software) and viruses from penetrating your devices and threatening your data.
 A firewall provides defense from hackers, viruses, and other threats that occur over the internet by guarding the internet activity entering your device.

 Person using two-factor authentication to Log In.

-Opt Into Two-factor Authentication:
+Opt Into Two-factor Authentication

 • Two-factor authentication is an additional layer of security beyond solely username and password.
 It requires a second form of verification, such as inputting a code sent to your personal device, to ensure fraudulent parties cannot access your accounts.
 Therefore, even if a cybercriminal gains access to your password, they cannot access the account without the second verification method.